hmchen47/DevOps/CICD/IntroKubernetes-edX/14-AdvTopicsOverview.md

 Another important aspect for troubleshooting and debugging is Logging, in which we collect the logs from different components of a given system.
 In Kubernetes, we can collect logs from different cluster components, objects, nodes, etc. The most common way to collect the logs is using [Elasticsearch](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/), which uses [fluentd](http://www.fluentd.org/) with custom configuration as an agent on the nodes. __fluentd__ is an open source data collector, which is also part of CNCF.

+## Knowledge Check
+What objects can be restricted with the Object Count Quota?
+Select all answers that apply.

+    A. Pods
+    B. ConfigMaps
+    C. Persistent Volume Claims
+    D. Secrets

+    Ans: a, b, c, d

+Q2.
+We cannot roll back a Deployment.
+True or False?

+    Ans: false

+Q3.
+What is Helm?
+Select the correct answer.

+    A. A node selector
+    B. A logging tool
+    C. A package manager for Kubernetes
+    D. None of the above

+    Ans: b